ahwhfei/DevEnvironmentInstallation/README.md

+## Windows Development Environment Installation Automation Tool
+## Motivation
-Windows Development Environment Installation Automation Tool The goal of this script is for installing dev machine automated.
+The goal of this script is for installing dev machine automated.
 It's benefit for new employee, or setup a dev VM quickly.
+## How to Use
-Open "cmd" to run the command as administrator
+# Open "cmd" to run the command as administrator
-@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/ahwhfei/DevEnvironmentInstallation/master/DevEnvironmentInstallation.ps1'))"
+# @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/ahwhfei/DevEnvironmentInstallation/master/DevEnvironmentInstallation.ps1'))"
+## Applications List
 These applications will be installed automatically:
 Google Chrome
 Sublime text 3